TheHolyWaffle/League-of-Legends-XMPP-Chat-Library/README.md

 **More examples**

-Examples such as using listeners, fetching game data and more can be found here: [com.github.theholywaffle.lolchatapi.example](src/com/github/theholywaffle/lolchatapi/example)
+Examples such as using listeners, fetching game data and more can be found [here.](src/com/github/theholywaffle/lolchatapi/example)

 ## Questions or bugs?